ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 SERVICE-ORIENTED ARCHITECTURE (SOA)/MICROSERVICES

- e phrase service-oriented architecture (SOA) originated in the 1990s
+The phrase service-oriented architecture (SOA) originated in the 1990s

 and is used to refer to some fairly specific technology choices.
 Nowadays, the phrase is used to more broadly describe a system where information moves between parts of the system over a network. e main tradeoff with